oplS17projects/Rack-Man/MOHAMMED_NAYEEM.md

 UMass Lowell's COMP.3010 Organization of Programming languages course.

 ## 1. Object Orientation Approach
-When we first started this project, we knew from the start we would need to use some sort of object oriented approach in order to save the state of different things of Rack-Man.
+When we first started this project, we knew from the start we would need to use some sort of object oriented approach to save the state of different things of Rack-Man.
 We began the project by just using a global variable and changing it using '''set!'''.
-I was able to take this change this into an object to be used.
+I cleaned up the code by converting it over to an object.

 ```
 ;;;;;;;;;;;;;;;;;;;;;;;